 What’s happening and when

-Over the next three years (2018-2021) Melbourne Water will invest over $100 million in a sewer relining and manhole rehabilitation program to upgrade 15 kilometres of ageing sewer pipes across Melbourne.
+Over the next four years starting in 2018 to 2021, Melbourne Water will invest over $100 million in a sewer relining and manhole rehabilitation program to upgrade ageing sewer pipes across Melbourne.

 Watch our video "Melbourne Water's Sewer Relining Program".